Background pattern

 Introduction

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Cemidon B650 mg/15 mg Tablets
+Cemidon B650 mg/15 mg tablets

 isoniazid/pyridoxine

-Read this entire package insert carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Cemidon B6 and what is it used for

-Antibiotics are used to treat bacterial infections and do not work for viral infections such as the flu or a cold.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections such as the flu or the common cold.

-It is essential to follow the instructions regarding dosage, administration, and treatment duration as indicated by your doctor.
+It is essential that you follow the instructions regarding dosage, administration, and duration of treatment indicated by your doctor.

-Do not store or reuse this medication.
-If you have leftover antibiotics after completing treatment, return them to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or in the trash.
+Do not store or reuse this medicine.
+If you have any leftover antibiotic after completing treatment, return it to the pharmacy for proper disposal.
+Do not throw medicines down the drain or in the trash.

-Cemidon B6is indicated for the treatment of tuberculosis and, exceptionally, for the treatment of atypical mycobacterial infections.
+Cemidon B6 is indicated for the treatment of tuberculosis and, exceptionally, for the treatment of atypical mycobacterial infections.

-• Individuals at risk of reactivating tuberculosis.
+• People at risk of reactivating tuberculosis.

-• Contacts with a person with tuberculosis.
+• Contact with a person with tuberculosis.

 Do not take CemidonB6

-• If you are allergic to the active ingredients or any of the other components of this medication (listed in section 6).
+• If you are allergic to the active substances or to any of the other components of this medicine (listed in section 6).

 • If you have severe liver problems.